MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/add-source-azure-blob-storage.md

 ---
 title: Add Azure Blob Storage event source to an eventstream
-description: Learn how to add Azure Blob Storage event source to an eventstream. ms.reviewer: spelluru ms.author: zhenxilin
+description: Learn how to add Azure Blob Storage event source to an eventstream.
+This feature is currently in preview. ms.reviewer: spelluru ms.author: zhenxilin
 author: alexlzx